ccarabine/payrollapp/README.md

 </details><br>

 ___
-*Option 2* typed from the  process / amend payroll menu (2 Amend employees hours)<br>
+*Option 2* typed from the  'process / amend payroll menu' to go  'Amend employees hours' option<br>
 The user will be prompted to enter the employee number, validation will check if the employee number is in the google sheets employee detail sheet.

-There is additional validation to ensure there is an employee record already entered into google sheets employee payroll sheet to ensure we can amend the result
+There is additional validation to ensure there is an employee record already entered into google sheets employee payroll sheet.

-If no record is found ‘No payroll record found for 100017 in week wk26, returning to main menu.’
+If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’
 Will be displayed

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information and then the process /amend payroll menu will be displayed

-If an record is found, ‘Employment record located’ message will be displayed .
-This record will be deleted and the user will be prompted to enter the employees hours again which will follow the add employees detail features above
+If a record is found, ‘Employment record located’ message will be displayed .
+This record will be deleted and the user will be prompted to enter the employees hours again .

+Validation will check if the value is a float.

+If incorrect then ‘Invalid data, please try again.’ is displayed and the user is prompted to enter the hours worked again

+The system will now calculate all the values for basic pay, holiday pay, NI contribution, pension contribution, net pay, employers NI contribution and employers contribution and display these values.

+The user will be prompted ‘Are the amounts correct?’.

+If the values are incorrect , the user will type ‘n’

+a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’

+If the values are correct, a message will be displayed

+'Ready to upload into payroll spreadsheet' then the information uploads to google sheets.
+When successful ‘employeepayroll worksheet updated successfully’ message is displayed.

+The user will then prompted if they would like to process another employees hours which they can add or go back to the main menu

 <details>
-<summary>Click here to view amend employees' hours</summary>
+<summary>Click here to view the results </summary>

 ![screenshot Amend employees' hours](/docs/images/features/feature_4_2.PNG)
 </details><br>

 <details>
-<summary>Click here to view amend employees' hours- Google sheets</summary>
+<summary>Click here to view the data in Google sheets</summary>

 ![screenshot Amend employees' hours -google sheets](/docs/images/features/feature_4_2_1.PNG)
 </details><br>

 ___

-Option 3 typed from the  process / amend payroll menu  ( 3 Main menu)
+Option 3 typed from the  'process / amend payroll menu' to go to the 'main menu'

 Display the main menu
 <details>